 A spinal cord stimulator is a device that sends electrical impulses to the areas of the spinal cord causing pain and interferes with the transmission of pain signals to the brain.
 It blocks the brain's ability to sense pain in the stimulated areas, thus relieving pain without the side effects that medications can cause.
-The electrical impulses can be targeted to specific locations and, as pain changes or improve, stimulation can be adjusted as necessary.
+The electrical impulses can be targeted to specific locations and, as pain changes or improves, stimulation can be adjusted as necessary.

 Nerve decompression can cause back and leg pain.
 Among other causes, scar tissue around the nerves or chronic inflammation of the nerves such as arachnoiditis may cause leg and back pain.